-Purposes of public registers under the Local Government Act 1993
+Purposes of public registers under the Local Government Act

 - 15.1 Section 53 Land Register The primary purpose is to identify all land vested in Council, or under its control.
 The secondary purpose includes a consideration of public accountability as to the land held by Council.
-Third party access is therefore a secondary purpose. - 15.2 Section 113 Records of Approvals The primary purpose is to identify all approvals granted under the LGA. - 15.3 Section 602 Rates Record The primary purpose is to record the value of a parcel of land and record rate liability in respect of that land.
+Third party access is therefore a secondary purpose. - 15.2 Section 113 Records of Approvals The primary purpose is to identify all approvals granted under the LGA. - 15.3 Section 450A Register of Pecuniary Interests The primary purpose of this register is to determine whether or not a Councillor or a member of a Council committee has a pecuniary interest in any matter with which Council is likely to be concerned.
+There is a corresponding public accountability purpose and third party access is a secondary purpose. - 15.4 Section 602 Rates Record The primary purpose is to record the value of a parcel of land and record rate liability in respect of that land.
 The secondary purpose includes recording the owner or lessee of each parcel of land.
 For example, a disclosure on a section 603 (of the LGA) rating certificate that a previous owner was a pensioner is considered to be allowed, because the secondary purpose is "a purpose relating to the purpose of the register".